acuna-public/AndroDesign/README.md

 # AndroDesign
-AndroDesign is a wrapper for Android design library
+AndroDesign is a wrapper for Android design library which makes it more powerfull